kizhikevich/kizhikevich.github.io/index.md

 (August 2020 - May 2021)

 Past Projects:
-* Classifying Autonomous Systems (Under Submission): Using machine learning and crowdsourcing to classify and analyze all owners of ASes on the Internet (Collaborators: Maya Ziv, Kimberly Ruth, Liz Izhikevich, Zakir Durumeric).
+* Classifying Autonomous Systems (see paper above): Using machine learning and crowdsourcing to classify and analyze all owners of ASes on the Internet (Collaborators: Maya Ziv, Kimberly Ruth, Liz Izhikevich, Zakir Durumeric).

 * * *
 ## Awards